mozilla-platform-ops/relops-infra/moonshot/ronin_override_generator/README.md

 Enter the hostname to SSH into: t-linux64-ms-137.test.releng.mdc1.mozilla.com Enter your SSH username: myuser
 Enter the path to your SSH private key file (or press enter to use '~/.ssh/id_ed25519'):
-Enter the puppet repo URL: https://github.com/myrepo/ronin_puppet.git Enter the puppet branch name: my-branch-name
+Enter the puppet repo URL: 'https://github.com/myrepo/ronin_puppet.git' Enter the puppet branch name: 'my-branch-name'
-Enter the puppet mail address: myemail@example.com
+Enter the puppet mail address: 'myemail@example.com' /etc/puppet/ronin_settings already exists.
+Do you want to overwrite it? (yes/no): yes Generating the settings file on the remote machine...
+Do you wish to run puppet now? (yes/no): yes
+Running puppet on the remote machine...
 \`\`\`

 After providing the necessary inputs, the script will:

 1. Connect to the remote machine using the SSH private key.
 2. Create or overwrite the `/etc/puppet/ronin_settings` file on the remote machine with the provided Puppet configuration values.
+3. Prompt the user whether to run Puppet via the `sudo /usr/local/bin/run-puppet.sh` script.

+The output from both the settings file creation and Puppet run will be printed incrementally to avoid blocking the script, allowing the user to see live output.

 ## Notes

 - Ensure the SSH public key (associated with the private key) is added to the remote machine's `~/.ssh/authorized_keys` file for the specified user.
-- The script requires `sudo` privileges on the remote machine to write to `/etc/puppet/`.
+- The script requires `sudo` privileges on the remote machine to write to `/etc/puppet/` and to run Puppet.
 - The default SSH key is `~/.ssh/id_ed25519`.
 You can provide a custom key by specifying the file path when prompted.

 ## Troubleshooting